ConnectedSystems/connectedsystems.github.io/_posts/2020-01-17-New-stack-for-integrated-modelling-benchmarks.md

 # `L` indicates you explicitly want an integer.
 ```

-So two solutions here:
+So three solutions here:

 Either explicitly cast the result to an integer using `as.integer()` or add `L` to the initial values so subsequent operations are all done on integers.
+The third approach is to provide a value to the `print` function to explictly tell R to show all digits: `print(result, digits=20)`.
+By default, R only shows the first 7 after which it "helpfully" truncates it.

-In the end I went with the first approach.
+In the end I went with the first approach as it was the first I tried.
 Interestingly I saw a performance regression when using explicit integer types (the code slowed by a second or so).
 I'm assuming that R is optimized for calculations with floats.

 ## Final thoughts